shashank-bhatt-07/Entity-Recognition-using-CRF/README.md

 # Entity-Recognition-using-CRF
-Create a customized model to identity the user defined entitys from the text This CRF model is created for the user input where user wants to update his email id to some new email for a specific account name and we have to retrieve that account name and email from the text.
+Create a customized model to identity the user defined entitys from the text This CRF model is created for the user input where we have to retrieve the account name and email from the text.

 There are 3 files -